Three-cent silver: Type 3 (1859–1873)

 Congress began the task of restoring federal coins to circulation in 1864 with a two-cent piece in bronze, and by authorizing a three-cent piece in copper-nickel the following year.
 In 1866, it authorized a five-cent piece in the latter alloy, the nickel, as it has come to be known.
-With the three-cent silver effectively replaced by base-metal pieces, it did not share in the increased mintage of silver coins that began in 1868.
-The three-cent silver was struck at the rate of a few thousand per year into the 1870s.
+With the trime effectively replaced by base-metal pieces, it did not share in the increased mintage of silver coins that began in 1868.
+The three-cent silver was struck at the rate of just a few thousand per year into the 1870s.

 In 1870, Treasury Secretary George Boutwell sent Congress a draft bill to replace the outdated 1837 Mint Act and the bits of legislation passed over the years regarding the mint and coinage.
 Even in the draft bill, no provision was made for the three-cent silver, though some in Congress wished to retain the coin in anticipation of the resumption of specie payments.
 After much debate in Congress, President Ulysses S. Grant signed the Coinage Act of 1873 on February 12 of that year.
-The law abolished the two-cent piece, three-cent silver, half dime, and standard silver dollar (later restored in 1878).
-Carothers called the abolition of the silver three- and five-cent pieces "a necessity if the 3 cent and 5 cent nickel pieces were to be continued after the revival of silver coinage".
-Breen deemed the decision to eliminate the silver three-cent piece and the half dime, which might have directly competed with the two copper-nickel coins, a favor to industrialist Joseph Wharton, whose mines produced much of the nickel ore used in coinage.
+The law abolished the two-cent piece, the trime, the half dime, and the standard silver dollar (later restored in 1878).
+Carothers calls the abolition of the silver three- and five-cent pieces "a necessity if the 3 cent and 5 cent nickel pieces were to be continued after the revival of silver coinage".
+Breen deems the decision to eliminate the silver three-cent piece and the half dime, which might have directly competed with the two copper-nickel coins, a favor to industrialist Joseph Wharton, whose mines produced much of the nickel ore used in their coinage.
 According to numismatist R. W. Julian, the three-cent silver "had played its part well in the U.S. monetary system, but there was no longer any need for it".

 Aftermath

 Large quantities of the three-cent silver, including much of the production from 1863 and later, were held by the treasury and were melted after the coin was deauthorized.
-The three-cent nickel went the way of its silver counterpart.
-After years of low mintages and decreasing popularity, it was abolished by the Act of September 26, 1890 along with the gold dollar and three-dollar piece.

-The three-cent silver was confirmed as fully legal tender by the Coinage Act of 1965, which proclaimed all coin and currency of the United States good to any amount for payment of public and private debt.
-By then, that coin had long since disappeared from circulation.
+Although the trime was confirmed as fully legal tender by the Coinage Act of 1965, which proclaimed all coin and currency of the United States good to any amount for payment of public and private debt, it had long since disappeared from circulation.
+The three-cent nickel also went the way of its silver counterpart, and, following years of low mintages and decreasing popularity, it was abolished by the Act of September 26, 1890 along with the gold dollar and three-dollar piece.